apiato/documentation/docs/components/main-components/requests.md

 }
 ```

-This method lets you specify a list of `$fields` to be accessed and extracted from the `$request`.
+This method lets you specify a list of fields to be accessed and extracted from the request.
 This is done using the
-DOT notation.
+Dot notation.
 Finally, call the `sanitizeInput` method on the `$request`:

 ```php
 $fields = [